GooberMan/rum-and-raisin-doom/README.md

 make
 ```

 Rum and Raisin Doom only supports compiling with Clang on Linux.
-It has also only been tested on a few Ubuntu variants, other distros are unsupported.
+Non-Debian based distros are currently unsupported.

 # Compiling on Ubuntu 20.x and later?
 Having Python problems?